top of page

 PRESIDENT

 Daniel (Dan) Johnston was elected to the NACL Board of Directors at their meeting held on April 27, 2015.
-Dan's daughter has attended our Actions Day Program for over ten years.
-Along with his wife Trish, Dan is very involved with the COCO Cafe, a social enterprise they co-created with three other families in Cedar with the objective of providing employment and social integration opportunities for persons with diversabilities within their community.
+Dan's daughter attended Actions Day Program from 2009 to 2019.
+Dan is very involved with the COCO Cafe, a social enterprise they co-created with three other families in Cedar with the objective of providing employment and social integration opportunities for persons with diversabilities within their community.
 Dan is a lawyer with over 35 years of experience.
 While Dan's initial practice focused on corporate/commercial matters, it has evolved over the years.
 Dan now practices primarily as a mediator, dealing with a wide range of aboriginal, environmental, corporate/commercial, public policy, and labour issues across Canada, with a specialty in large, multi-party conflicts.
 With Dan's extensive legal background and social enterprise experience, we have been extremely fortunate to have him on our Board.

 john jessup